Presentations for Globular Operads: Algebras for globular operads

 Observe the similarities between the free strict higher category monad $(-)^*$ on $\bf{GSet}$ and the monad $(-)_{\bs{G}}$ induced by a globular operad $\bs{G}$.
-Given a globular set $\bs{A}$, both $\bs{A}^*$ and $\bs{A}_{\bs{G}}$ are globular sets whose $n$-cells are $n$-pasting diagrams in $\bs{A}$, together with some extra data in the case of $\bs{A}_{\bs{G}}$.
-An algebra for either monad on $\bs{A}$ is a way of composing these pasting diagrams in a coherent way.
-The algebra morphisms are morphisms of the underlying globular sets strictly preserving the compositions.
-In fact when $\bs{G}$ is the terminal globular operad $(-)_{\bs{G}}$ and $(-)^*$ are isomorphic; see Example \ref{GlobOp T for strict w cats}.
+Given a globular set $\bs{A}$, both $\bs{A}^*$ and $\bs{A}_{\bs{G}}$ are globular sets whose $n$-cells are $n$-pasting diagrams in $\bs{A}$, together with some extra data in the case of $\bs{A}_{\bs{G}}$, and an algebra for either monad on $\bs{A}$ is a way of composing these pasting diagrams in a coherent way.
 However, not every globular operad gives rise to something that we could call a theory of $\omega$-category.
 Take for example the initial globular operad given by equipping the globular collection $\eta_{\bs{1}}:\bs{1} \longrightarrow \bs{1}^*$ with its unique operad structure.
 The monad induced on $\mathbf{GSet}$ by this operad is isomorphic to the identity monad, so the category of algebras is isomorphic to $\mathbf{GSet}$ rather than to some category of $\omega$-categories and the strict functors between them.
 In Section \ref{glob ops for higher cats section}, we determine precisely when a globular operad \textit{does} give rise to some sensible theory of $\omega$-category.